antonio-iodice/dashboard-angular/README.md

 # Live Dashboard

 This is a sample project to display live data.
 The project was built using a PostgreSQL database and an Express.js backend server.
 The web page was built using Angular and ng2-charts.
 The communication between the frontend and backend has been handled with a WebSocket connection using the Socket.io library.
+Tests have been run using Mocha and Chai in the backend, while Karma and Jasmine have been used on the frontend.

 ## Getting Started